Capevace/cabinet/README.md

 > Cabinet is a turn-key file management solution for Laravel, that enables attaching files to models.
 > It integrates various file sources into a streamlined API and user interface (including disks, spatie/media-library, custom database tables, etc).

+> [!WARNING]
+> Cabinet is currently in **alpha**.
+While it is stable and is used in production internally, the API may still be
+> subject to change until version 1.0 is released.

 <br><br>

 ## Motivation